 Given so much dysfunction in the public schools it is no wonder that 17% of America’s 35 million school age children (grades one through twelve) are in private school with another 3% doing home schooling.
 Parents of such children incur the costs of private education despite paying taxes for public schools.

 Political states have tried for over 2,000 years to assert a monopoly on the issuance of money because control of money gives a state power over the wealth of citizens that is as great as the power of taxation.
 Through seigniorage and inflation states have confiscated the wealth of citizens stealthily.
-Seigniorage is the process of creating money with a state decreed value greater than just the cost of creating the money, with the state keeping the difference.
-Inflation is the process of the state creating money literally out of thin air where the arbitrarily created money is not brought about by new production and does not create new wealth.
+Seigniorage is the process of creating money with a state decreed value greater than the cost of creating the money, with the state keeping the difference.
+Inflation is the process of the state creating money out of thin air where the arbitrarily created money is not brought about by new production and does not create new wealth.
 Via inflation a state takes money from its citizens just as much as through a tax on beer or a tax on incomes.
 Galambos posits that human society would be far better off if the state had no monopoly on money issuance.

 Money was a great innovation in human civilization.
 It eliminated barter, thus greatly facilitating the exchange of services and goods.
-A wide variety of tangible property has been used as money, including cattle, salt, silk, furs, dried fish among the primitive monies.
-Before the innovation of paper money, metal coins—including gold, silver, copper, iron and tin–were used as forms of money.
+A wide variety of tangible property has been used as money, including cattle, salt, silk, furs, and dried fish among the primitive monies.
+Before the innovation of paper money, metal coins—including gold, silver, copper, iron and tin—were used as forms of money.

 Even after adoption of metallic and paper money, commodities were sometimes used as money.
 For example, from 1619 until well after the American colonies obtained independence from Britain, tobacco was used as money in Virginia, Maryland and the Carolinas.

 Paper money originated as a receipt from a warehouse evidencing the deposit and storage of valuable commodities in the warehouse.
-A holder of the warehouse receipt could retrieve his commodities by presenting the receipt to the warehouse.
+A holder of the warehouse receipt could retrieve the commodities by presenting the receipt to the warehouse.
 People started using the warehouse receipts as money in preference to going to the warehouse to effect an exchange of goods stored there for other goods or services.

-In the 14th century in Europe banks began to issue bank notes, which were promises of a bank to redeem the bank notes for commodities on deposit in the bank, including gold and silver.
+In the 14th century European banks began to issue bank notes, which were promises of a bank to redeem the bank notes for commodities on deposit in the bank, including gold and silver.
 That was still the practice in the United States until the 1930s where private banks and the federal government issued bank notes payable in gold and silver.

-- a medium of exchange,
+- a medium of exchange

-- a unit of account,
+- a unit of account

-- a store of value, and
+- a store of value

-- has liquidity in that it can be used to pay for anything else without losing its own value in the exchange.
+- liquidity in that it can be used to pay for anything else without losing its own value in the exchange.

-The U.S. dollar (USD), like all other currencies now issued by the various countries of the world is a fiat money.
-Fiat is term that derives from the Medieval Latin word fiat, meaning “let it be done.”
+The U.S. dollar (USD), like all other currencies now issued by the various countries of the world, is a fiat money.
+Fiat is a term that derives from the Medieval Latin word fiat, meaning “let it be done.”
 To enable a state to compel its citizens to use its fiat money, the state adopts a “legal tender” law requiring that its paper money, e.g., the U. S. dollar, shall be accepted in payment of all debts, public and private.

-Most people are aware that paper money loses in value over time; and many are aware that the cause of this erosion in value is that the state creates money faster than society creates the wealth on which paper money ultimately depends.
+Most people are aware that paper money loses value over time; and many are aware that the cause of this erosion in value is that the state creates money faster than society creates the wealth on which paper money ultimately depends.
 Since 1913 the U.S. dollar has lost 95% of its value in relation to the price of consumer goods (as represented by the Consumer Price Index), and 98% of its value in relation to gold.